lumina-desktop/lumina-docs/luminaconfig.rst

    : |lumina| Panel Configuration

-This screen can be used to customize the location, alignment, size, theme, and plugins for an existing panel.
-You can also apply a preconfigured :guilabel:`Profile` to the panels, in order to mimic the style of another, more familiar desktop.
-You can also :guilabel:`Import` other custom-created profiles.
-The :guilabel:`+ Panel` and :guilabel:`-` icons towards the top, next to :guilabel:`Panel 1` are used to add or remove additional panels.
-Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.
+This screen is used to customize the location, alignment, size, theme, and plugins for an existing panel.
+A preconfigured :guilabel:`Profile` is also available for panels.
+These profiles are used to mimic the style of other desktops.
+Click :guilabel:`Import` to add other custom-created profiles.

+The :guilabel:`+ Panel` and :guilabel:`-` icons at the top-left of the window can add or remove additional panels.
+Panels must be aligned along a screen edge or opposite screen edges in the case of two panels.
+Panels may have any width, color, or transparency.

-.. note:: When adding panels, a frame similar to :guilabel:`Panel 1` will be created for each panel, labeled :guilabel:`Panel 2`, :guilabel:`Panel 3`, and so on.
+.. note:: When adding panels, a frame similar to :guilabel:`Panel 1` is created for each panel, labeled :guilabel:`Panel 2`, :guilabel:`Panel 3`, and so on.
 This allows each panel to be configured separately.
 The configuration tabs available for a panel are described below.
 Be sure to select the tab in the desired panel.

 The :guilabel:`Location` tab (4 arrow icon) contains a number of items:

-* **Edge:** This drop-down menu can be used to set the location of the panel which can be *Top*, *Bottom*, *Left*, or *Right*.
+* **Edge:** This drop-down menu is used to set the general location of the panel.
+The options are *Top*, *Bottom*, *Left*, or *Right*.

-* **Alignment:** This drop-down menu can be used to center the panel on the edge or pin it to one of the corners.
+* **Alignment:** This drop-down menu is used to center the panel or pin it to a corner of the screen.

-* **Size:** Can be used to specify the panel width in pixels and the panel length.
+* **Size:** Is used to specify the panel width in pixels as well as panel length.

 The :guilabel:`Appearance` tab (monitor icon) is shown in